-Students will have a daily syllabus to refer to which explains things such as: study focus on that day; whether students have seminars, tutorials or assessments; any homework; timings for the day etc. The timings will be based around a normal GMT (UK time) working day.
-Below is an example daily syllabus based on students living in Asia.
+You can access a weekly syllabus to refer to which explains things such as: study focus for each day of the week; whether you have seminars, tutorials or assessments; any homework; timings for the day, etc. The timings will be based around a normal GMT (UK time) working day.
+Below is an example day based on students living in Asia.

 Morning time for a student based in Asia.